xwiki-contrib/application-showhide-panels/README.md

 application-showhide-panels
 ===========================

-Allows to hide and show the left and the right panel columns
+Allows to dynamically hide and show the left and the right panel columns.